Renting: moving out

 If only some people want to leave

 If a co-tenant or head tenant wants to leave, they may transfer their tenancy under the tenancy agreement, or sub-let part of the premises to another person with the landlord’s written consent.
-If at least 1 original tenant on the tenancy agreement remains, the landlord must not unreasonably withhold consent.
+If at least one original tenant on the tenancy agreement remains, the landlord must not unreasonably withhold consent.

-If the landlord withholds consent, you can apply to NSW Civil and Administrative Tribunal (NCAT) for an order that allows the transfer or sub-letting.
+If the landlord withholds consent, you can apply to the NSW Civil and Administrative Tribunal (NCAT) for an order that allows the transfer or sub-letting.

 If a sub-tenant wants to leave, they must give the head tenant either: